JoseMiguelHerrera/simpleYeildToken/README.md

-# Simple Yeild Accumulating Token & Yeild Calculator Oracle
+# Simple Yield Accumulating Token & Yield Calculator Oracle

 ## Description

 This repo contains 2 contracts:
-- SimpleYeildToken: An erc20-based contract that allows for yeild via a simple rebasing mechanism.
+- SimpleYieldToken: An erc20-based contract that allows for yield via a simple rebasing mechanism.
- Contract keeps track of "capital" that has entered the system, but also outputs balances that are yeild-adjusted via the yeildFactor variable.
+ Contract keeps track of "capital" that has entered the system, but also outputs balances that are yield-adjusted via the yieldFactor variable.
-- YeildCalculatorOracle: a contract that is an optional helper for the SimpleYeildToken.
-It helps calculate its yeildFactor according to an APR defined in basis points.
+- YieldCalculatorOracle: a contract that is an optional helper for the SimpleYieldToken.
+It helps calculate its yieldFactor according to an APR defined in basis points.

-Deciding to use the YeildCalculatorOracle is a tradeoff between automatization and cost for users.
-The admin of these contracts may choose to update the yeild factor manually using an offchain server, making transactions cheaper for users.
-Or they may enable the use of the YeildCalculatorOracle, which offsets the cost to users, but makes the system automated and more decentralized.
+Deciding to use the YieldCalculatorOracle is a tradeoff between automatization and cost for users.
+The admin of these contracts may choose to update the yield factor manually using an offchain server, making transactions cheaper for users.
+Or they may enable the use of the YieldCalculatorOracle, which offsets the cost to users, but makes the system automated and more decentralized.

 ## Requirements